 Newer features include bill tracking and, exclusive to the Premier and Home & Business packages only, Bill Pay - this allows you to use Quick Pay for digital payments and Check Pay for non-digital.
 The plan comes with 12 electronic payments and 3 check payments each month.

-Another option is to set saving goals, taking that amount you didn't spend and putting it toward a large purchase or vacation.
+Another option on Quicken Premier is to set saving goals, taking that amount you didn't spend and putting it toward a large purchase or vacation.
 Quicken Premier has saving goals and planning tools that can help you earmark money for such special purposes.
 You create the account, set the goal amount and the due date.
 You choose the account from which you want funds to be allocated each month.

 As Quicken doesn't control your bank and order a transfer, it simply hides the funds from that account so you can transfer the money to the account manually later if you have an actual savings account set up in your bank.

-If you own securities and trade stocks and other investment vehicles, Quicken Premier is the best choice for personal finance software.
+If you own securities and trade stocks and other investment vehicles, Quicken Premier is the leading finance software around in this respect too.
 You can sync Quicken directly to your brokerage account to transfer balances and trade history, and then use the investment management tools on offer to provide various analytics of your portfolio, such as risk versus return, and compare your portfolio to the market.

 Similar to setting savings goals, you can define retirement goals for your finances and investments too.
 If you enter when you plan to retire and how much you're putting into your IRA into the retirement calculator, you'll get an estimate of the amount you'll have saved by the time you give up work.
 Alternatively, you can specify an amount that you'd like to have saved by the time you retire and see how much you'll need to save each month to reach that goal.